OlgaOMir/Kickstarter_Analysis/README.md

      The success rate decreases as the campaign goal increases.
 - What are some limitations of this dataset?

-      A few limitations of this dataset are:
+     A few limitations of this dataset are
-          - The dataset is fairly smalls to draw conclusions
+     1. The dataset is fairly smalls to draw conclusions
-          - The dataset doesn't explicitly state that goals currency was converted to USD and we are working with the same currency throughout the dataset
+     2. The dataset doesn't explicitly state that goals currency was converted to USD and we are working with the same currency throughout the dataset

 - What are some other possible tables and/or graphs that we could create?

+     - perform the analysis of outcome based on country of origination
+     - perform the outcome v backers analysis